raghurambachu/AC-JS-functions/Ex1-explanation.md

 }
 ```

-In the body we can add all the steps like.
+In the body we can add the steps from above:

 ```js
 function add() {